0xProject/0x-docs/docs/0x-swap-api/guides/working-in-the-testnet.md

 Therefore, we recommend the following ways to find available testnet tokens:

-- See our recommended lists of tokens for [Sepolia](/0x-swap-api/guides/working-in-the-testnet#example-tokens-available-on-sepolia) and [Mumbai](/0x-swap-api/guides/working-in-the-testnet#example-tokens-available-on-mumbai) below
+- See our recommended lists of tokens for [Sepolia](/0x-swap-api/guides/working-in-the-testnet#example-tokens-available-on-sepolia) below
 - Using a blockchain explorer, look through transactions that have gone through the [0x Exchange Proxy](/developer-resources/contract-addresses#0x-v4) contract for your desired network, and check the token pairs that show up in "Tokens Transferred".
-See examples for how to do this for [Sepolia](/0x-swap-api/guides/working-in-the-testnet#sepolia) and [Mumbai](/0x-swap-api/guides/working-in-the-testnet#mumbai) below.
+See examples for how to do this for [Sepolia](/0x-swap-api/guides/working-in-the-testnet#sepolia) below.

 ### Sepolia